lambda826/My-Notebook/99 Interview/Behavior Interview.md

 # My Answer
 ## Tell me about yourself
+I worked in China for 4 years as a fullstack engineer.
+To seek more challenging opportunity, I quit and went to U.S

-# Why do you want to leave your current role?
+## Why do you want to leave your current role?
-# Tell me about a time you disaggreed with someone
+## Tell me about a time you disaggreed with someone
-# Tell me about a time you showed leadership
+## Tell me about a time you showed leadership
-# Tell me about the project that you are most proud of
+## Tell me about the project that you are most proud of
-# Tell me about a time you failed or made a mistake
+## Tell me about a time you failed or made a mistake
-# Tell me about a time you had to manage conflicting priorities With Special Case: Never Had Conflicting Priorities
+## Tell me about a time you had to manage conflicting priorities With Special Case: Never Had Conflicting Priorities
 # Do you have any questions for me?

-- Worked in China for 4 yrs, full stack.
-To seek more challenging opportunities,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMjYyNDcxMywtMTU4MTk2MDQyOV19
+eyJoaXN0b3J5IjpbNzk4OTg5ODk5LC0xNTgxOTYwNDI5XX0=
 -->